Art

 ART AND DESIGN – FINE ART (GCSE)

-If students enjoy being creative, want to increase their practical skills and improve their analytical, communication and research abilities, art, craft and design is a great choice.
-The skills students gain make it a great complement to other subjects.
-Art, craft and design is a way of seeing things and making sense of the world around them.
-It can help with further study and prepare them for the world of work, where there are many opportunities working within the creative industries.
+If students enjoy being creative and want to increase their practical skills, improve their analytical, communication and research abilities as well as exploring new ideas, then Fine art is a great choice.
+The skills students gain also make it a great complement to other curriculum areas.
+Art is a way of seeing things and making sense of the world.
+It can help with further study and prepare students for the world of work, where there are many opportunities working within the creative industries.

-Students will look at many different approaches to and disciplines within Art, craft & design and get to explore lots of different media, techniques and materials.
-They will have the opportunity to work with clay, ceramic & contemporary glass work, drawing, painting, sculpture, photography, digital art, printmaking and many more mixed media processes.
+Students will look at many different approaches and disciplines within Fine art.
+They will get to explore lots of different media, techniques and materials, including having the opportunity to work with clay, digital art, sculpture, photography, print making as well as drawing and painting.

 EXAMINATION BOARD – AQA Art and Design – Fine art